OCA/account-invoicing/sale_invoice_date_from_picking/README.rst

 =============

 1. Navigate to *Sales > Configuration > Settings*.
-2. Find and set the 'Picking Date Field for Invoice Date' to use its value as the invoice date.
+2. Find and set the 'Picking Date for Invoice' to use its value as the invoice date.

 Usage
 =====